 “Creative Kiddos: A Celebration of Cultures”

-These programs are made possible through partnerships with the Arab American Society, Moslem American Society, Aira, and the Branch County Community Foundation.
+These programs are made possible through partnerships with the Arab American Society of Coldwater, Moslem American Society of Coldwater, Aira, and the Branch County Community Foundation.

 The Heritage Grant program is supported by a $1.7 million grant to MHC from the W.K.
 Kellogg Foundation for development and implementation of this new initiative, “Exploring the History of All Michigan’s People.”
-This three-year program includes two rounds of grant awards.
-The grants will engage organizations and individuals throughout Michigan at the local level by establishing connections across racial and cultural lines that promote understanding and healing.
+The program included two rounds of grant awards.
+The grants engaged organizations and individuals throughout Michigan at the local level by establishing connections across racial and cultural lines that promoted understanding and healing.